johndavidback/node-now-test/README.md

 How does I do it?
 -----------------

 You need to have node installed.
+To do that, simply go to [nodejs.org](http://nodejs.org/ "Makes sense, don't it?") and download the package installer for whatever OS you have.

 After you pull this repo you need to install nowjs,

     npm install now

-You can also use the package.json but I don't know how.
+You can also just use the package.json thing by doing

+    npm install

 I'm tired of writing this.